Royal Literary Fund Writing Fellows

 Make an appointment

-We currently have five Fellows working across the University, some of whom are affiliated to specific faculties or locations.
+We currently have three Fellows working across the University, some of whom are affiliated to specific faculties or locations.
 However, all of our Writing Fellows can work with students from any faculty, so please feel free to contact any of the Fellows for help.